apache/spark/docs/sql-programming-guide.md

 import sqlContext._

+// Define the schema using a case class.
+// Note: Case classes in Scala 2.10 can support only up to 22 fields.
+To work around this limit,
-// Define the schema using a case class. case class Person(name: String, age: Int)
+// you can use custom classes that implement the Product interface. case class Person(name: String, age: Int)

 // Create an RDD of Person objects and register it as a table.